Conflict Between Parents, Part 1: The Effect of Conflict on Children

 - social problems like delinquency and falling in with the wrong crowd.

-With support, lots of communication, and healthy parent-child relationships the likelihood that these outcomes will happen can be minimized.
-Some children even thrive during and after their parents’ separation, and experience benefits like improved ability to talk about their feelings and to be independent, patient and compassionate.
+With support, lots of communication, and healthy parent-child relationships, the likelihood that these outcomes will happen can be minimized.
+Some children even thrive during and after their parents’ separation, and experience benefits like improving ability to talk about their feelings and to be independent, patient and compassionate.

-However, the likelihood that one or more of the negative outcomes will occur, and the severity of their impact increases when children are exposed to conflict between their parents.
+However, the likelihood that one or more of the negative outcomes will occur, and the severity of their impact, increases when children are exposed to conflict between their parents.
 Almost every kind of parental conflict can have a harmful effect on children, including:

 - aggressive behaviour, such as threats, yelling, and violence;